stormasm/spanish/verbs/ella/listlearn.md

 11. (to wait)
 - a. to hold on
 ¡Aguanta, mamá!
+Casi estoy lista.
-Casi estoy lista.Hold on, mom!
+Hold on, mom!
 I'm almost ready.
 - b. to hang on
 Aguanta, amigo.
-Tengo que contestar este correo.Hang on, dude.
+Tengo que contestar este correo.
+Hang on, dude.
 I need to answer this email.

 ### alcanzar - to reach